-I left them cooling in the pan and headed for my laptop to post process the shots and get the blog post written up, however my laptop had a black screen and it took nearly 90 minutes on the phone with Apple care to get it rebooted and working again!
+I left them cooling in the pan and headed for my laptop to post-process the shots and get the blog post written up, however, my laptop had a black screen and it took nearly 90 minutes on the phone with Apple care to get it rebooted and working again!
 I’m beginning to worry about making them again as I fear some unspeakable technological failure will befall me if I do!

-- 750g bread flour
+- 750 g bread flour

-- 12 g yeast
+- 12 g dried active yeast

-- 50g caster sugar
+- 50 g caster sugar

-- ½tsp salt
+- 1/2 tsp salt

 - Seeds from one vanilla bean